1978 Dallas Cowboys season: Season recap

-There was a lot of bitter feelings between the Dallas Cowboys and the LA Rams prior to their '78 NFC Championship contest.
-Both the Cowboys and Vikings shared a common recent history of eliminating the LA Rams from the playoffs the last 5-seasons in a row.
-Consigning the Rams to being labeled, "next year's champions" for most of the 1970s.
-So, when the undefeated (2-0) Cowboys traveled to Los Angeles to play the undefeated (2-0) Rams during week-3 of the 1978 regular season, the Rams were looking for blood.
+There was a lot of bitter feelings between the Dallas Cowboys and the LA Rams prior to their 1978 NFC Championship contest.
+Both the Cowboys and Vikings shared a common recent history of eliminating the LA Rams from the playoffs the last 5 seasons in a row.
+This consigned the Rams to being labeled "next year's champions" for most of the 1970s.
+So, when the undefeated (2–0) Cowboys traveled to Los Angeles to play the undefeated (2–0) Rams during week 3 of the 1978 regular season, the Rams were looking for blood.
 Not only did the Rams want to beat the Cowboys for a measure of revenge and early bragging rights, but they could use a victory over last year's Super Bowl champions to make a statement to the media and the rest of the league, "That 1978 was the year the Rams finally win a championship".

-The week-3 contest between the Rams and Cowboys was a hard-fought early season match-up between two rivals who hated each other.
+The week-3 contest between the Rams and Cowboys was a hard-fought, early-season match-up between two rivals who hated each other.
 Twice the Rams led by a touchdown only to have the Cowboys come back to even the score.
-With the game tied at 14–14 in the 4th quarter, QB-Pat Haden connected with WR-Willie Miller for a 43-yard touchdown reception to increase the Rams lead by 6-points.
+With the game tied at 14–14 in the 4th quarter, QB-Pat Haden connected with WR-Willie Miller for a 43-yard touchdown reception to increase the Rams lead by 6 points.
 But, after the Rams FG-kicker (Frank Corral) missed the easy extra point the score remained 20–14, leaving the Rams desperately clinging to a 6-point lead against a Cowboys team well known for pulling-out close games late in the 4th-quarter.

 However, the Rams defense abruptly put an end to the Cowboys hopes of engineering another last minute victory after DB-Rod Perry intercepted a pass from QB-Roger Staubach and returned it for a 43-yrd TD to secure the Rams 27–14 victory.
-In response to Perry's game winning interception return, over 65,000 fans that filled Los Angeles Memorial Coliseum that day simultaneously erupted into a bedlam of deafening cheers.
-Then, what started off as an extremely raucous celebration soon developed into jeering and taunting of the Cowboys during the last few minutes of the game, by both the fans and quite a few of the Rams players too.
-This provoked a very rare angry response from Staubach, who was seen pointing his finger at the boisterous Rams players on the sideline, telling them that the Cowboys "will get them" the next time they meet each other.
+In response to Perry's game winning interception return, over 65,000 fans that filled Los Angeles Memorial Coliseum that day simultaneously erupted into a bedlam of deafening cheers.The initially raucous celebration soon turned into jeering and taunting of the Cowboys in the final minutes of the game by both fans and several Rams players.
+The provocation elicited a rare display of anger from Staubach, who was seen pointing toward the boisterous Rams players on the sideline and telling them that the Cowboys would "get them" the next time the teams met.